-Foreign Tax Deductions are the itemized deductions that reduce your taxable income by utilizing the deductions available such as HRA, LTA, tax saving schemes, etc., whereas, FTC reduces the total tax payable.
+Foreign Tax Deductions are the itemized deductions that reduce your taxable income by utilizing the deductions available such as medical expense, state and local taxes paid, mortgage interest paid, gift or donation, etc. whereas, FTC reduces the total tax payable.

 Whether self-employed or earning a salary in the foreign country, you cannot avail of both Foreign Earned Income Exclusion (FEIE) and FTC on the same income.
 For the income that was taxed in the foreign country, you can avail of FTC on the U.S. taxes payable.
 You can claim FTC on balance income that was not excluded from FEIE or Foreign Housing Exclusion.